 Reconciliation of structured templates (templates with entries) – IHE goal template is text only.
 Can we utilize null flavors and point to the text from the recon Act?

 Would reconciliation of providers be treated differently than reconciliation of entries in sections?
+Will we be able to associate the reconciliation act with the provider when reconciliation occurs?

 Source of truth – who owns the reconciled data?
 Is this something that should be addressed with this profile?

 Reconciliation as a service Vs Reconciliation at the document level

+How will this profile relate to RECON?
+Will RCCCP supercede RECON profile?
+How will we handle things that are different from how RECON worked?

+Why is a different template ID needed in RECON based on the context of the reconciliation?
+Author entry relationship does not have specific authors based on context.

+Need a way to maintain the original or initial identity of an item.
+RECON states – “When reconciling information from an external system, the reconciling application shall maintain the first identifier provided for the item as the original identifier”.
+Is this a viable approach or is there another way to do this?

 Closed Issues

 <List the closed issues/questions with their resolutions.
 These are particularly useful for recording the rationale for closed issues to forestall unnecessary rehashing in the future and/or to make it easier to identify when a closed issue should be re-opened due to new information.>